OlivierValette/gortfolio/README.md

 #  A Portfolio with Gatsby

-Gatsby is a React framework for websites (and not only static websites).
+Gatsby is a React framework for fast websites and web applications (and not only static websites).
+Powered by React and GraphQL.

 Following [The Great Gatsby Bootcamp](https://www.youtube.com/watch?v=kzWIUX3CpuI)